4 Ways To Take The Pain Out Of Warehouse Slotting

 What is Warehouse Slotting?

-The inventory slotting process includes continuously assessing and classifying each stock keeping unit (SKU) in existing inventory based on how frequently it is ordered and picked.
+The inventory slotting process includes continuously assessing and classifying each stock keeping unit (SKU) in existing inventory based on order and pick frequency.

-Depending on its velocity, each SKU is deemed a fast, medium, or slow (A, B, or C, respectively) mover and assigned to a specific location within the facility depending on how often it is picked.
+Depending on its velocity, each SKU is deemed a fast, medium, or slow (A, B, or C, respectively) mover.
+Then, each is assigned to a specific location within the facility depending on how often it is picked.

-- Fast (A) movers are placed in forward pick zones, closest to packing and outbound shipping.
-This minimizes the amount of walking associates must do in order to retrieve them and fill orders.
-Replenishment stock is typically held nearby in reserve storage for easy access as needed.
+- Fast (A) movers go in forward pick zones, closest to packing and outbound shipping.
+This reduces the amount of walking associates must do in order to retrieve them and fill orders.
+Replenishment stock typically sits nearby in reserve storage for easy access as needed.

-- Medium (B) movers, which are ordered less often than fast movers are kept in an accessible area that does require some travel to access, but not an extensive amount.
+- Medium (B) movers, which are ordered less often than fast movers, are kept in an accessible area.
+They require some travel to access, but not an extensive amount.

-- Slow (C) movers, or those that are rarely required to fill orders, are stored in the least accessible area of the facility.
+- Slow (C) movers, or those that are rarely required to fill orders, go in the least accessible area of the facility.

 What Are The Benefits of Inventory Slotting?